-Media credibility is an important factor in political communication: if people don't believe in the political message conveyed, they will not experience an attitudinal shift and thus will not react accordingly.6 Therefore, to make the information credible is important for all kinds of message senders: whether they are news agencies, democracies, or autocrats.
-In the extant literature, three factors have been found to affect media credibility: source, medium and message.7
+Media credibility is crucial in political communication: if people do not believe in the political message conveyed, they will not experience an attitudinal shift and thus will not react accordingly.
+Therefore, to make the information credible matters for all kinds of message senders, whether news agencies, democracies, or autocrats.
+The literature finds three factors affecting media credibility: source, medium and message.